-The Company had \$59,260 in long-term debt (including convertible debentures and capital leases) (\$56,497 as at September 30, 2016), comprised of individual facilities with Spanish domiciled banks, one facility with a US subsidiary of an Austrian bank, debt owed to an industry participant, promissory notes owed to third parties and a promissory note owed to a shareholder as at December 31, 2016.
-See Note 10 in the Q1 2017 Financial Statements for additional detail regarding each component of long-term debt.
+The Company had \$48,387 in long-term debt (including convertible debentures and capital leases but excluding operating and bank lines) (\$56,497 as at September 30, 2016), comprised of individual facilities with Spanish domiciled banks, one facility with a US subsidiary of an Austrian bank, promissory notes owed to third parties and promissory notes owed to a shareholder as at June 30, 2017.
+See Note 10 in the Q3 2017 Financial Statements for additional detail regarding each component of long-term debt.